The Sample Complexity of Parameter-Free Stochastic Convex Optimization

-This section develops a method with perfect adaptivity to unknown distance to optimality, matching optimal known-parameter high-probability bounds.
+\mysection{Perfect adaptivity to unknown distance to optimality}{Perfect Adaptivity to Unknown Distance to Optimality} This section develops a method with perfect adaptivity to unknown distance to optimality, matching optimal known-parameter high-probability bounds.
 Our results hold for $p$-norms with three values of $p$: 1, 2, and $\infty$.
-While our method requires an estimate of the Lipschitz constant (Assumption~\ref{assume:Lip-estimates}), we show, for a sample of size $n$, it suffices for this estimate to be within $\tilde{O}(\sqrt{n})$ of the true Lipschitz constant to still match optimal known-parameter high-probability bounds.
+While our method requires an estimate of the Lipschitz constant (Assumption~\ref{assume:Lip-estimates}), we show that for a sample of size $n$, an estimate within $\tilde{O}(\sqrt{n})$ of the true Lipschitz constant suffices to match optimal known-parameter high-probability bounds.